You’re logo is not your brand! This may come as a surprise to you. After all, when you think of Nike you naturally think of their famous swoosh.

 Branding to a company is like a reputation to a person.

 Although you may find yourself attracted to a person for any number of reasons, deep connections are based on shared values, interests, and authenticity.
 The same is true about your company.
 Deep lasting connections are made when customers and clients share values with you.
 That being the case, the better you define your values, act on them, and communicate about them, the deeper the connection.

 1. Act on what you say you value.

-We all know that talk is cheap and there’s nothing more disappointing then feeling duped into a relationship only to find out that things were not actually what were stated.
+We all know that talk is cheap and there’s nothing more disappointing than feeling duped into a relationship only to find out that things were not actually what was stated.
 I think we’re almost used to this reality, and look at most product claims with a bit of skepticism (or we should).
 Isn’t it refreshing when you come across a company that follows through with what they say they stand for?

 2. Be transparent.